dvd101x/Molecular-Mass-Calculator/README.md

 Open this page https://dvd101x.github.io/Molecular-Mass-Calculator/ and run the defualt formula, one of the examples or another chemical formula.

+# Advanced

+You can get the same results and use the results on further calculations with https://github.com/dvd101x/Engineering-Solver

 # References

 Based on these websites: